Vacheprime/ConnectedSmarties/README.md

 Tasks to do:

-- Implement the database for EPC (Danat, COMPLETED)

 - Implement proper input validation

 - In the Account page, add a navigation button to go back to self-checkout

-- In the self-checkout, after you pay, the rewards points won field is not being reset.

 - Email configuration is disorganized.
 Sending an email should also run in background so it doesn't look like it freezes.
-(Danat)

-- Adding products by EPC or by range.
 (Danat)

 - Implement inventory report